AML GP60 electronics / DCC install

 • production of an adapter to facilitate the installation of ANY decoder (in such a way that ordinary hobbyists can do this)

-So, you can read how I got to the answer, or jump ahead
+So, you can read how I got to the answer, or jump ahead to the section where I make the plug in adapter.

 Table of Contents: (with links)

-• Starting: document Loksound decoder pinout
+• Starting point: document Loksound decoder pinout

 • Document the GP60 motherboard / socket pinouts from step above CLICK HERE